ucam-smt/demo-files/Docs.dox/Tutorial.02.pruning.md

-\subsection chopping_sseg Chopping by Explicit Source Sentence Segmentation
+\section chopping_sseg Chopping by Explicit Source Sentence Segmentation

 It is also possible to segment and translate each segment completely independently, as shown in this example for sentence 3.
 Here, the original Russian sentence is